rajans027/Rajan-Resume/README.md

-Moving on,  already had a domain www.blankfolio.com which I am going to use for this project Used ACM to generate a certificate for www.blankfolio.com and added routes to Route53 using the option provided.
+Moving on,  already had a domain www.blankfolio.com which I am going to use for this project Used ACM to generate a certificate for www.blankfolio.com and added routes to Route53 using the option provided (Create Records in Route53) .
 On my domain provider, Namecheap, updated nameservers to use AWS ones provided in route53.

 ACM created a zone for www.blankfolio.com in which I went ahead and created a simple A record enabling routing to cloudfront domain d1feck1sd1hyh2.cloudfront.net. when accessing blankfolio.com